 Feminism has become…. complicated

-This conversation has stayed with me for more than 20 years and she probably doesn’t even remember it but it was the first time I truly understood the work women have been doing for centuries to push back against the all-pervasive message that we are inferior.
+This conversation has stayed with me for more than 20 years and my mum probably doesn’t even remember it but it was the first time I truly understood the work women have been doing for centuries to push back against the all-pervasive message that we are inferior.
 The message that has infiltrated every sphere of human life and endangered women on a mass scale.
 Feminism, in this light, is simple.
 Equality for all.
 Less murdering, abusing, mutilating, degrading, disregarding, silencing and shaming women.
-Yes please.
+Yes, please.
 However, as each new generation has had its way with it, feminism has become…. complicated.

 More and more women report feeling alienated by some of the fourth wave’s more hardline proponents.

 Now, my mother and I have debates about ever more complex and esoteric aspects of the movement’s trajectory.
 And because no one’s feminism can be completely harmonious and exactly aligned, we argue.
-We argue points that my generation are perhaps more preoccupied with than her’s was.
+We argue points that my generation are perhaps more preoccupied with than hers was.
 They are issues like diet culture, period poverty, consent and sexual harassment, that we have the time and energy to dismantle because of her generation of women.
-Because those feminists got the Pill and abolished the work ban on married women and eventually achieved seats of power in boardrooms and governments, we can dig deeper and further excavate the crimes of a culture formed over years and years of female oppression and, often, out and out erasure.
+Because those feminists got the pill and abolished the work ban on married women and eventually achieved seats of power in boardrooms and governments, we can dig deeper and further excavate the crimes of a culture formed over years and years of female oppression and, often, out and out erasure.

 And here is where the current wave of feminism is suffering an identity crisis and seemingly causing women to splinter into ever more fractious factions.
 More and more women report feeling alienated by some of the fourth wave’s more hardline proponents.